Discover tips and resources for maintaining your property and enhancing the quality of your tenants' housing.

 Mould is a fact of life.
 Moulds will grow practically everywhere people live and work.
 Mould is recognized as an occupational hazard for indoor workers as well as outdoor workers who work in warm and humid environments.
 All moulds are not harmful.
 However, certain types of moulds can cause adverse health effects.

-You can read more information on mould management in Chapter 6.3 of the Housing Provider Guide: Contractor Safety Program.
+You can read more information on mould management in Chapter 6.3 of the Housing Provider Guide for a Contractor Safety Program .

-Our Mould Management Guide is a helpful resource that provides tips on cleaning mould from many areas of the home.
+Our Mould Management Guide - Brochure is a helpful resource that provides tips on cleaning mould from many areas of the home.